antoinediez/Sisyphe/doc/_build/html/_sources/background.rst.txt

 Over the past decades, several workarounds have been proposed.
 Popular methods include

-* the low-rank decomposition of the kernel matrix,
+* the `low-rank decomposition <https://en.wikipedia.org/wiki/Low-rank_matrix_approximations>`_ of the kernel matrix,

-* the fast-multipole methods which to treat differently short- and long-range interactions,
+* the fast-multipole methods :cite:`greengard_fast_1987` which to treat differently short- and long-range interactions,

-* the Verlet list method which is based on a grid decompostion of the spatial domain to reduce the problem to only short-range interactions between subsets of the particle system,
+* the `Verlet list method <https://en.wikipedia.org/wiki/Verlet_list>`_ which is based on a grid decompostion of the spatial domain to reduce the problem to only short-range interactions between subsets of the particle system,

-* the Random Batch Method which is based on a stochastic approximation where only interactions between randomly sampled subsets (*batches*) of the particle system are computed.
+* the Random Batch Method :cite:`jin_random_2019` which is based on a stochastic approximation where only interactions between randomly sampled subsets (*batches*) of the particle system are computed.

 All these methods require an significant amount of work, either in terms of code or to justify the approximation procedures.